ThomasKur/M365Documentation/README.md

 ## Sections which you can choose from

-You can now use the *Get-M365DocValidSection -Components Intune* command to list the valid sectos which is always a correct list.
+You can now use the *Get-M365DocValidSection -Components Intune* command to list the complete list of valid sections.

 _Component: AzureAD_
 AADAdministrativeUnit